nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Step 1 Object Diagram](team/alinazheng_addsatisfactioncommand_uml/AlinaZheng_AddSatisfaction_Step5ObjectDiagram.png)

-The following sequence diagram shows what would happen if the user typed `add satisfaction Bob 5`.
+The following sequence diagram shows what would happen if the user typed `add satisfaction bob 5`.

 PLEASE NOTE: Due to the limitation of PlantUML, the lengths of the activation bars may not be correct, and certain return values from method calls that could not be placed correctly were omitted.
 For example, the